Atul-Raut/TODOManagement/README.md

 We can add a priority system for topics/tasks, making it easier to manage them based on their importance.
 Additionally, we'll be able to identify and address any delays.

+Also, we can enhance by analyzing and graphically representing the number of tasks created and completed over time.
+This will provide valuable insights into project progress and efficiency.

 ## Requirements
 1. npm version - 7.19.1
 2. React-Native version - 0.72.3
 3. React version - 18.2.0
+4. EXPO - 42.0.1

 ## Application setup